14 Nov 2017 |

 Kaleem Siddiqi is a professor and associate research director of the School of Computer Science and member of McGill’s Centre for Intelligent Machines.
 His research interests include computer vision, image analysis, and medical imaging.

 Olivier Colliot is Research Director at CNRS and head of the ARAMIS Lab.
 His research topic centers on the design of advanced methods for neuroimaging data analysis, including machine and statistical learning, segmentation and morphometry.

-Matthew Toews a professor in the Automated Manufacturing Engineering Department at ÉTS.
+Matthew Toews is a professor in the Systems Engineering Department at ÉTS.
 His research work is related to geometry, probability theory and information theory, sound, photography, video and medical image data.